Muukid/mu-library-information/README.md

 ## Why all one file?

-I'm not going to argue for or against a header-only single-file library format, as I don't think I'm personally experienced enough in the entire C/C++ library ecosystem and relevant build systems to make such a call with any degree of confidence.
+I'm not going to argue for or against a single-file library format, as I don't think I'm personally experienced enough in the entire C/C++ library ecosystem and relevant build systems to make such a call with any degree of confidence.

 What I will say is that when I'm programming in C or C++, I often find myself thinking one of two things when importing another library:

-"Man, this is so easy because it's header-only single-file."
+"Man, this is so easy because it's single-file."

 or

 "Man, this sucks."

-I'm sorry, but I'm a sucker for simplicity, and I've never really run into a case where I'm using a header-only single-file library and had a hard time importing or using it.
+I'm sorry, but I'm a sucker for simplicity, and I've never really run into a case where I'm using a single-file library and had a hard time importing or using it.
 For my cases, they work, and they work well, so I think that it's safe to presume that the same would apply for many others.

 ## How do you navigate these files?